 Like all procedures, nerve blocks carry some risks.
-A nerve block can lead to bleeding and infection where the shot was given, the medicine may spill into other areas unexpectedly, and healthcare providers may hit the wrong nerve during surgery.
-Compared with many procedures, however, nerve blocks appear to be quite safe.
+A nerve block can lead to bleeding and infection where the shot was given.
+The medicine may also spill into other areas unexpectedly, and healthcare providers may hit the wrong nerve during surgery.
+Compared with many procedures, though, nerve blocks appear to be quite safe.

 Who should not have nerve blocks?